A person jogging on an empty road with snow-capped mountains in the background under a clear blue sky.

 One option is writing about future outcomes.
 For example, take 15 to write about what would your perfect life look like?
 Friends, family, work, school, hobbies etc. How good would it look and what would your life feel to live if it was like this?
 Now do the same for the worst case of your bad habits getting out of hand.
 How would that life look?
 This is a good way to make the future feel more “real”.

-A motivation Ruler also can help.
+A motivation ruler also can help.
 How would you rate your motivation on a scale of 1 to 10.
 What would need to change to move that higher up the scale?
 Why didn’t you mark it as lower?